 - Breakfast: Plain yogurt with homemade granola and red fruits.

-- Lunch: Red lentil, carrot and cumin soup with wholemeal bread.
+- Lunch: Red lentil, carrot, and cumin soup with wholemeal bread.

 - Dinner: Chicken curry with basmati rice and steamed green beans.